jairmilanes/hotbars/README.md

   // └ /project/root/`<configName>.cjs`,
   configName: "hotbarsrc",

+  // The bootstrap file, it will be searched within the source directory in the following order:
+  // └ `.<configName>.js`,
+  // └ `.<configName>.cjs`,
+  bootstrapName: "hotbars.bootstrap",

   // The routes configuration file, it will be searched within the source directory in the following order:
   // └ `.<configName>.js`,
   // └ `.<configName>.cjs`,